CEREBRAL VENOUS THROMBOSIS

 intracranial hypertension

-- in the absence of focal symptoms and with clinically predominant intracranial hypertension syndrome accompanied by papilledema, the diagnosis of pseudotumor cerebri (benign intracranial hypertension) can be established only after careful exclusion of venous thrombosis!
+- in the absence of focal symptoms and with clinically predominant intracranial hypertension syndrome accompanied by papilledema, the diagnosis of pseudotumor cerebri (benign intracranial hypertension) can only be established after the careful exclusion of cerebral venous thrombosis!

 Clinical presentation